Exeter-Omics-Servers/omics-server-training/README.md

     - Generative AI should be discouraged however, users should be able to solve problems with at least a little bit of thought.
 Otherwise the training is useless.

+## Onboarding

+The process set out in [pipeline](#pipeline) might start to break down when being applied to an onboarding process.
+It is probably a waste of time to be delivering all of this training to each new employee/student for every new starter individually.
+Ideally onboarding can be done in groups (in general PhD students seem to come in groups), if not onboarding may have to wait until enough participant slots can be filled.

+The above will be less of a problem if more teams are involved in the training process (as it will be less likely only a single person needs to be trained).

+## Participant availability

+We are all busy people, it might be rather difficult to get multiple people in the same room at the same time for training.

+This can be somewhat mitigated by delivering content in a hybrid setting.
+However, collaborative tasks will likely suffer from this decision and a helper will probably be required to assist with those online.

+Another method to mitigate this issue is through promoting resources that achieve the same learning objectives set out.
+CFRR courses aren't very plentiful, but should still be encouraged (each course also comes with well structured course notes).
+There are also other resources out there, for example `git` probably has 1000s of courses online and the [command challenge](www.commandchallenge.com) is an excellent way of becoming proficient with bash.
+Of course we also have our own set of documentation that potential participants can be pointed in the direction of.